Sharp bounds and testability of a Roy model of STEM major choices: Binary outcome Roy model

-The lack of identification of the model comes from the fact that the mapping from observed sector and success to unobserved skills is not single valued.
+In the binary outcomes Roy model, the lack of point identification comes from the fact that the mapping from observed sector and success to unobserved skills is not single valued.
 We know that when success in Sector~1 is observed, potential outcomes can be either $(Y_0=1,Y_1=1)$, i.e., success in both sectors, or $(Y_0=0,Y_1=1)$, i.e., success in Sector~1 only.
-Hence the identified probability of that a random individual in the population chooses Sector~1 and succeeds will not be sufficient to identify the probability of succeeding in Sector~1.
+Hence the identified probability that a random individual in the population chooses Sector~1 and succeeds will not be sufficient to identify the probability of succeeding in Sector~1.
 What we do know, however, is that $Y=0$ is observed if and only if the individual has neither the skills to succeed in Sector~0 nor in Sector~1.
 Hence, $\mathbb P(Y_0=0,Y_1=0)= \mathbb P(Y=0)$.
 Moreover, if the individual has the skills to succeed in Sector~0, but not in Sector~1, then, success in Sector~0 will be observed, so that $\mathbb P(Y_0=1,Y_1=0)\leq\mathbb P(Y=1,D=0)$.
 Symmetrically, if the individual has the skills to succeed in Sector~1, but not in Sector~0, then, success in Sector~1 will be observed, so that $\mathbb P(Y_0=0,Y_1=1)\leq\mathbb P(Y=1,D=1)$.

 The discussion above shows that the expressions hold.
-Showing sharpness of these bounds is more involved, and the proof of the Theorem~\ref{thm:sharp} is given in the appendix, together with a more fastiduous statement of the theorem, with a rigorous and unambiguous definition of {\em sharp bounds} in this context.
-Note that the {\em bounds} can take the form of an equality in case upper and lower bounds coincide. \begin{theorem}[Sharp bounds for the binary Roy model] The following equality and inequalities provide a set of sharp bounds for the joint distribution of potential outcomes $(Y_0,Y_1)$ in the binary Roy model (Definition~\ref{def:bin}) and the alternative binary Roy model (Definition~\ref{def:alt}) in the absence of exclusion restrictions.
+Showing sharpness of these bounds is more involved, and the proof of the Proposition~\ref{prop:sharp} is given in the appendix, together with a more fastidious statement of the theorem, with a rigorous and unambiguous definition of {\em sharp bounds} in this context.
+Note that the {\em bounds} can take the form of an equality in case upper and lower bounds coincide. \begin{proposition}[Sharp bounds for the binary outcome Roy model] The following equality and inequalities provide a set of sharp bounds for the joint distribution of potential outcomes $(Y_0,Y_1)$ in the binary outcomes Roy model (Definition~\ref{def:bin}) and the alternative binary Roy model (Definition~\ref{def:alt}).